arcus/education_modules/tidy_data/tidy_data.md

 ### Multiple Variables in One Column

-In section 3.2 of his article, Hadley shows data from the World Health Organization:
+In section 3.2 of his article, Hadley shows data from the World Health Organization.
+In this dataset, related to tuberculosis, there's a column named, simply "column".
+This "column" is a hybrid: it contains sex (m or f) and age (0-14 years, 15-24 years, and so on, to 65+).
+It is in a condensed form that we would judge "messy".
+See a shortened version of this messy data below:
- |

 | country | year | column | cases |
 | ------  | ---- | -----  | ----- |
 | AD | 2000 | m014 | 0 |